Chief Nursing Officer for England

 - Create an infrastructure that enables more volunteers to support our front-line staff.

 Renew the reputation of our profession for the future.

 There is a need to firmly establish the value and highlight the importance of what the professions do and why.
 To tackle the embedded stereotypes about the roles, and raise the profile of the work nursing, midwifery and care staff do.
 The breadth of the role as nurses in prescribing, research and technical and clinical care is not understood enough.
 Nursing is a highly skilled, educated profession and includes extraordinarily skilled people and leaders.

 #teamCNO – a collective voice that is powerful and heard.

-As part of a wider commitment to recognising the value of nurses and midwives, Ruth May launched the Chief Nursing Officer for England and Chief Midwifery Officer Awards at the CNO Summit 2019.
+As part of a wider commitment to recognising the value of nurses and midwives, Dame Ruth May launched the Chief Nursing Officer and Chief Midwifery Officer for England Awards at the CNO Summit 2019.
 There are two categories for these awards: